jimmyjimmy9475/minor-umbrella/README.md

 | `Upper Quartile Rent`          | numeric      | The 75th percentile benchmark value of weekly rental prices. |
 | `Lower Quartile Rent`          | numeric      | The 25th percentile benchmark value of weekly rental prices. |
 | `Log Std Dev Weekly Rent`      | numeric      | The logarithmic standard deviation calculation evaluating weekly rent volatility. |

+Cleaning of the listings_concat.csv file:

+Bearing in mind that we will be comparing rental prices and number of available properties soon (with the rental tenancy data), it made sense to cull many columns which were not useful for comparison.

+The following columns were removed:

+name
+host_id
+host_name
+neighbourhood_group
+reviews_per_month
+calculated_host_listings_count
+license
+number_of_reviews
+last_review
+number_of_reviews_ltm
+minimum_nights

+Additional formatting was undertaken to have latitude and longitude to a consistent number of decimal places, 1.

+Original rows: 28795
+Final rows: 18128
+Total rows removed: 10667

+10667 rows with missing price values were removed.
+This decision was made, given that we need to compare rental prices and number of available properties soon, and missing price data will hinder this process.

+Note: AI was used in the process of cleaning the data.